The BCS Curriculum

 Auburn University’s online Bachelor of Computer Science (BCS) degree completer program requires students to complete 20 courses, broken down into 18 core courses and 2 electives, for a total of 60 credit hours of computer science course work at graduation.

-Below are the courses students will complete throughout the online BCS program.
+Below are the computer science courses students will complete during the online BCS program.
 Each course is worth 3 credit hours unless otherwise indicated.
 After reviewing the courses, you can learn more about the faculty here.